 The Belkin Standard Mouse Pad is a classic design reminiscent of the pads of yesteryear.
-Many nostalgic Millennials will remember growing up with those thick pads and mechanical mice.
-Not much has changed with this model and there is a good reason.
-Its thick padding (around 5mm) is comfortable to use and makes it ideal for traveling.
-It isn't as flimsy as the thin cloth pads, making it easier to slide into a laptop bag and make any less than ideal surface you come across more manageable.
-The neoprene base is grippy, keeping this pad in place while you work.
+Many nostalgic Millennials will remember growing up using these thick pads and mechanical mice.
+Not much has changed with this design, and for a good reason.
+Its thick padding (around 5 millimeters) is comfortable to use and makes it ideal for traveling.
+It isn't as flimsy as the thinner cloth pads, so it's easier to slide into a laptop bag, and it makes any imperfect work surface more manageable.
+The pad's neoprene base is grippy and stays securely in place while you work.

-While there are some great positives to this pad, it does have its downsides.
+While there are some great positive features to this pad, it also has some downsides.
 There isn't any stitching protecting the covering from peeling up over time.
-We also read through tons of user reviews and found common complaints about an unpleasant stench that permeated their rooms, hands, and desks.
-Fortunately, for us, that wasn't the case.
-Even With our noses pressed up against the pad we were greeted only with the mild smell of "wetsuit", or neoprene.
-These drawbacks are easy to look past considering you can usually find the Belkin Standard on sale, plus it's hard to beat that nostalgic feeling.
+And with our noses pressed up against the pad, we were greeted with the smell of neoprene, though it was pretty mild.
+These drawbacks are easy to look past, considering the classic design and robust padding of the Belkin Standard.

-Searching for the smoothest glide around?
-Then look no further, the 3M Precise Mouse Pad is here.
-This model features a slick, slightly textured plastic top that is quick and easy to clean, from daily dirt and grime to the occasional spill.
-The non-skid backing keeps it securely in place on most surfaces.
+Are you searching for the smoothest glide around?
+Then look no further than the 3M Precise Pad.
+This model features a smooth, slightly textured plastic top that is quick and easy to clean, from daily dirt and grime to the occasional spilled drink.
+The non-skid backing keeps it securely in place on most work surfaces.

-There are some downsides with the 3M Precise.
-We found that all mice were innately louder on this pad compared to a cloth pad.
+There are, however, some downsides with the 3M Precise.
+We found that all mice were innately louder on this pad compared to a more traditional cloth pad.
 Every pick-up and set-down of the mouse is much more noticeable.
 We also found that this model loses its effectiveness with optical mice once the surface begins to wear out.
-The 3M Precise isn't the best, but it is a great option if you find it on sale.
+The 3M Precise isn't the best, but it could be a great option if you're looking for a smooth glide.

 Why You Should Trust Us

-We started out researching over 40 different mouse pads and narrowed it down to the best mice currently available.
-After purchasing these models we began putting our comprehensive test plan into action.
-Our panel of judges used each pad extensively, up to 12 hours a day, and compared how well and accurate mice tracked, as well as noted if their quiet office was disrupted by scraping mouse feet.
+After purchasing the top mouse pads on the market, we put our comprehensive test plan into action.
+Our panel of judges used each pad extensively, up to 12 hours a day, and compared how well and how accurately mice tracked and noted if their quiet office was disrupted by scraping mouse feet.

 Analysis and Test Results

-To track down the best mouse pad, we focused primarily on the properties of the top work surface.
-We divided the surface evaluation up into glide, noise, and tracking — each composed of differing side-by-side tests.
+To track down the best mouse pad on the market, we focused primarily on the properties of the top work surface.
+We divided our evaluation of the surface into glide, noise, and tracking metrics and composed different side-by-side tests for each.
 We even blindfolded our judges for a handful of tests to help work towards our goal of impartiality.
-We used our expansive computer experience and keen eye to evaluate each product to determine which came out on top.
+We used our extensive computer experience and analytical senses to evaluate each product and determine which came out on top.

-Since the invention of the first mouse mat, the surface has been the main focus.
-When mice used a physical ball that rotated rollers inside the mouse housing it was important to have a smooth and clean surface to optimize tracking.
-That same thought process still holds true nowadays — for optical and laser mice --but now we get to add personal preference into the mix since technology has advanced.
+Since the invention of the first mouse mat, the top work surface has been the main focus.
+When older mice used a physical ball that rotated rollers inside the mouse housing, it was essential to have a smooth and clean surface to optimize tracking.
+That same thought process still holds true nowadays for optical and laser mice, but now we get to add personal preference into the mix since mouse technology has advanced.

 Leading the pack for glide is the 3M Precise.
-The plastic surface material feels ultra-smooth to move across, even with the cheap mice or those with worn-out feet.
-It is so smooth, in fact, that if you have a stiff mouse cable and take your hand off, you might not find your mouse in the place you left it.
+The plastic surface material feels ultra-smooth to move across, even with cheap mice or those with worn-out feet.
+It is so smooth that if you have a stiff mouse cable and take your hand off, you might not find your mouse in the place you left it.
 Following not too far behind are the Vaydeer Aluminum Mouse Mat and the SteelSeries QcK Series.
-The PU leather side of the Vaydeer is slightly smoother than its aluminum surface and the QcK.
-Overall, we liked the QcK over the aluminum side of the Vaydeer even though they both were exceptionally smooth.
+The PU leather side of the Vaydeer is slightly smoother than its aluminum surface, as well as the QcK.
+Overall, we liked the QcK over the aluminum side of the Vaydeer, even though they were both exceptionally smooth.
 With cheaper mice, the Vaydeer's aluminum side felt scratchy.

-Most mice move silently across cloth mouse mats but hard mats can generate considerably more noise than you might want.
-A quality mouse tends to produce a lot less noise on hard pads than a cheap mouse, and with some mice it doesn't make a difference as they are inherently loud.
-It was the cheap and loud mice that made a huge impact on the noise level of our hard pads.
+Most mice move silently across cloth mouse mats, but hard mats can generate considerably more noise than you might want.
+A quality mouse tends to produce a lot less noise on hard pads than a cheap mouse, and with some mice, it doesn't make a difference as they are inherently loud.
+The less expensive and noisy mice made a significant impact on the noise level of our hard pads.
 The PU leather side of the Vaydeer is a bit louder than the cloth pads, followed by the 3M Precise.
-Lastly, the Vaydeer's aluminum side is the worst in our minds, sounding like nails on a chalkboard, thoroughly irritating everyone in the vicinity.
-We also noticed very little improvement even after installing the included noise-dampening feet on our mouse.
+The Vaydeer's aluminum side is our least favorite, sounding like nails on a chalkboard, thoroughly irritating everyone in the vicinity.
+We also noticed minimal improvement even after installing the included noise-dampening feet on our mouse.

-These days tracking isn't a big issue, especially with the fancy sensors a lot of mice come with, but we wanted to check anyway.
-We performed repeated accuracy tests on each pad with a variety of mice and noted if there were any discrepancies.
-As we expected, all the pads performed approximately the same accuracy after accounting for typical human user error.
+Mouse tracking isn't a big issue these days, especially with the fancy sensors many mice come with, but we wanted to check anyway.
+We performed repeated accuracy tests on each pad with a variety of mice and noted any discrepancies.
+As we expected, all the pads performed at approximately the same accuracy after accounting for typical human user error.
 The 3M Precise is the only pad that gave us some small concerns.
 Its textured surface is susceptible to smoothing out over time and will likely cause trouble for optical and laser mice but shouldn't be an issue for mechanical mice.

-A mouse mat that works well for you can be the difference between a good or bad time at the office.
-Moving your cursor should be as automatic as breathing.
+A mouse pad that works well for you can be the difference between a good or bad time at the office.
+Nowadays, moving your mouse cursor should be as automatic as breathing.
 Not having to spend time concentrating on dragging your mouse through molasses or on a surface so slick it is uncontrollable makes a big difference at the end of the day.
 Hopefully, this assessment has been helpful when it comes to selecting and purchasing your next mouse pad.
 Add an option from our our wireless mice review to complete your set.